 Read about our operations

 Vattenfall is one of Europe's largest generators of electricity and the largest producer of heat.
 Our main products are electricity, heat and gas.Our strategic direction includes:

 Vision and strategy

-Vattenfall's R&D contributes to the development of tomorrow's energy system.
+Our R&D contributes to the development of tomorrow's energy system.

-Research and development
+Our Research and Development